mtandrei/CS-112-Study-Group/week3/week3.md

 - Can be implemented using arrays OR linked lists (which would be better?)

 ##Problems

+###Given the head of an integer linked list, return the sum of the integers in the list RECURSIVELY

+Define base case as return 0 and recursive step as ptr.data + sum(ptr.next);, answer follows naturally

+###Given the head of an integer linked list and a target, return the node at which the target first occurs RECURSIVELY.

+Define base case as empty list (return null).
+Recursive step: if value is at node, return node.
+Otherwise, return search(front.next, value)

 ###Implement a queue using two stacks